 The Tama Speed Cobra 310 Hi-Hat Stand displays a heavy duty build quality.

-Just like the DW stand models, this stand is also two legged.
+Just like the DW stand models, this Tama high hat stand is also two-legged.
 As such, it enhances a convenient setup.
 Also, this feature will allow you to add other cymbal stands or a double bass pedal.

-The Speed Cobra stand from Tama does not include a steel base plate.
+The Tama Speed Cobra 310 hi-hat stand from Tama does not include a steel base plate.
 Instead, this product comes with a tiny stabilizer beneath its footboard.
 The stabilizer effectively shifts the strength and balance towards the player.

-Tama has a renown reputation for building top-quality drum hardware.
-Well, the Speed Cobra 310 is an ideal example.
-At a reasonable price, this stand delivers as much as high-end hi hat stands.
-Its high-hat response is accurate and smooth to boot.
+Tama has a renown reputation for building top-quality drum machine hardware.
+Well, the Speed Cobra hi hat stand is an ideal example.
+At a reasonable price, this stand hi hat delivers as much as high-end hi hat stands.
+The Tama drum high-hat response is accurate and smooth to boot.

 5. DW DWCP5520-2 Hi-Hat Stand – Best Design